 L-theanine is an amino acid found commonly in tea leaves.
 It can be found in both green and black tea.
 Research indicates that L-theanine promotes relaxation without drowsiness. www.healthline.com/health/l-theanine

 Matcha is gorgeous.
 And making it daily may be your new favorite ritual!

 Matcha preparation is relatively simple.
-One to three scoops of matcha are added to a bowl followed by a small amount of fresh hot water.
+One to three scoops of matcha is added to a bowl followed by a small amount of fresh hot water.
 A bamboo whisk is used to rapidly whisk the tea until a vibrant, foamy paste is created.
 When this consistency is reached, more hot water is mixed in to produce the perfect, slightly thick tea.

 Matcha can be used for other awesome beauty and food recipes!

 While we always suggest beginners try matcha in a traditional manner, this tea is amazing for countless other café drinks and even fun DIY self-care projects like face masks.
 Positively Tea also offers culinary grade Organic Chinese Matcha which is excellent for tea as well as baking, smoothies and more.
 The multi-functional powder is a hit with chefs everywhere for its palatable versatility.
 Due to matcha’s natural “umami,” it works well in both sweet and savory recipes.

 How To Make Matcha Tea

 Today we will be making one 2 oz. cup of matcha tea.

 It is recommended to use a ratio of 2 oz of water to 1 - 2 teaspoons of matcha tea.
 Pour one teaspoon into a cup.

 Add 2 ounces of hot water to the cup containing the matcha.
 Then begin to whisk slowly making sure to break up any matcha stuck to the bottom or sides of the cup.